Supermagnum/Supermorse-server/future-plans.md

 Specs: 3584 CUDA cores, 16GB HBM2
 Power: 250W

 Tesla P4 (~$50-150 used),- 4X

 Specs: 2560 CUDA cores, 8GB GDDR5
 Power: 75W (no supplementary power needed)

+Similar commercial non server hardware can be used, but the non server GPU cards needs to have a plug in the HDMI connector to turn on.

 OS:
 Tesla P4 Setup (Ubuntu 20.04 LTS)